 Stealth attributes are just one of a number of defining characteristics of the much-discussed Zumwalt class warships, perceived by many to represent the beginning of a transformational pivot into a new generation of warfare -- including laser weapons, artificial intelligence, expanded networking, advanced sonar and electric-drive.

 All three high-tech Zumwalt destroyers are now “in the water,” Capt.
-Kevin Smith, Zumwalt-class Program Manager, said at the Navy League’s Sea, Air, Space Symposium in April of this year.
-Smith detailed how each of the three new destroyers are at various stages of development -- as of several months ago in April of this year.
+Kevin Smith, Zumwalt-class Program Manager, said at the Navy League’s Sea, Air, Space Symposium.
+Smith detailed how each of the three new destroyers are at various stages of development.
 The first-in-class USS Zumwalt is preparing weapons on its way to final delivery later this year.
 The Zumwalt is now test-firing its weapons systems, completing an operational scenario transit through Alaska and Hawaii and advancing tactical training for the crew, as it prepares for its maiden deployment.
 The activation, which involves refining weapons, sensors and networks, is a vital step towards launching the destroyer for war.

 “The crew has been learning a lot as far as combat activation, a lot at-sea and a lot at its home port in San Diego.
-The maturity of the computer system has come a long way and is now at a higher level of completion,” Smith said in April.
+The maturity of the computer system has come a long way and is now at a higher level of completion,” said Smith.

 The second, PCU Michael Monsoor (DDG 1001), has begun combat availability and number three -- PCU Lyndon B. Johnson (DDG 1002) -- was christened in April of this year, on its way to a planned Hull, Mechanical and Electrical (HM&E) delivery next year.
 The Johnson is now 85 percent built and achieved “float-off” in December of last year.